shawntabrizi/substrate-collectables-workshop/steps/30/README.md

 	- Viable and useful for APIs like: `MaxEncodedLen` and `TypeInfo`
 	- It does not use Rust `std`, and thus can compile to Wasm `no_std`.
 - Consensus critical / bijective; one value will always encode to one blob and that blob will only decode to that value.
-- Supports a copy-free decode for basic types on LE architectures (like Wasm).
+- Supports a copy-free decode for basic types on LE (Little-Endian) architectures (like Wasm).
 - It is about as thin and lightweight as can be.

 What you need to know about SCALE is that it defines how every object in the `polkadot-sdk` is represented in bytes.